8th June 2020

-Outdoor learning is an important part of the early years curriculum so the children spend a lot of time outside.
-On sunny days please ensure your child has sun cream, a cap and a water bottle.
+Outdoor learning is an important part of the Early Years Foundation Stage (EYFS) Curriculum so the children spend a lot of time outside.
+On sunny days please ensure your child has suncream, a cap and a water bottle.
 As the weather gets colder please ensure your child has a suitable coat, hat, scarf, gloves etc. Thank you.

-PE is on a Tuesday.
-Please can you ensure that your child's school uniform, coat, PE kit and PE bag is clearly labelled with their name.
+PE is on a Monday.
+Please can you ensure that your child's school uniform, coat, PE kit and PE bag are clearly labelled with their name.

 Your child will bring home a school reading book in a book bag.
 Please ensure that book bags are brought to school every day as we do not have a set day for reading.
 Please feel free to write any comments about how they got on in the reading diary.
 Your child will also bring home a library book for you to share.
 Remember, you can record any book, magazine or comic you have read with your child.
-Children will be give a sticker each time they read at home and when they reach 20 stickers can choose a small prise.
+Children will be given a sticker each time they read at home and when they reach 20 stickers can choose a small prize.

 Your child can bring water into school in a water bottle with a sports cap.
 The bottles need to be labelled with your child's name.